 Our Verdict · Travel Insurance

-Our opinion on TD First Class Travel Visa Infinite Travel Insurance
+Our take on travel insurance for the TD First Class Travel Visa Infinite

 Big medical limit.
 Short medical window.
 The TD First Class Travel Visa Infinite travel insurance is one of the broader packages at the $139 fee, and the numbers are real: $2,000,000 in emergency medical, $5,000 trip interruption, $1,000 baggage, even hotel burglary.
 Then the medical clock bites.
 Coverage runs 21 days under 65 and collapses to 4 days at 65 and over, paid in excess of your provincial plan.
 Most cardholders read the million-dollar headline and stop there.
 The number that matters is the day count, because past it a US hospital bill is yours.
 If you travel under 65 on trips of three weeks or less and charge them to the card, the coverage genuinely holds up.
 Past 21 days, or at 65 and over, the medical window is the gap to plan around.